dkerr64/homebridge-yolink/README.md

 YoLink vibration sensors also report device temperature.
 If you set the *temperature* configuration setting to true then a Homebridge/HomeKit service is created to make this visible to the app.
 The name has "Temperature" appended to the end.

+### Water Meter Controller

+Newer YoLink water meter and valve controllers report as a *WaterMeterController* device, the plugin registers this as a HomeKit generic valve.
+HomeKit has the concept of both open/close and in-use where in-use means that fluid is actually flowing through the device.
+Presumably this allows for a valve to be open, but no fluid to flow.

+In contrast to the original *Manipulator* devices, these newer devices do report whether water is flowing and this is used to set the in-use state with HomeKit.
+When you open or close the valve, Apple Home may show *waiting* until it detects that water has started or stopped flowing.

+A Leak Sensor and Temperature Sensor service is added with this device.
+The name of each has "Leak" and "Temperature" appended to the end.

 ### Unsupported Devices

 If you have a device not supported by the plugin then useful information will be logged as warnings, including callback messages received for any alerts or status changes triggered by the device.
 Please capture these logs and report to the author by opening a [issue](https://github.com/dkerr64/homebridge-yolink/issues).